SwapyNetwork/electron-metamask-boilerplate/README.md

 Now, edit `main.js` to properly read `index.html` from your app's folder.

-In development mode Muon will read the extensions file from the parent folder at `/extensions/metamask`, but when bundling to production, Electron Builder will expect the same folder at `app/dist/extensions/metamask`.
-This can be changed in `extensions.js`.
+In development mode Muon will read the extensions file from the parent folder at `/extensions/metamask`, but when bundling to production, Electron Builder will expect the same folder at `app/dist/extensions/metamask` (this can be changed in `extensions.js`).

+We've set up npm scripts to download MetaMask from Chrome Store.
+When in development run `npm run download.metamask.dev`.
+In production `npm run download.metamask.prod`.

 Once you're ready run `npm start` for a development server.